DvirYadai/Todo-List-Project/README.md

 # Welcome to my Todo List project!

-In this read me i will introduce to you my project and show you the functionality of my website.
+In this readme i will introduce to you my project and show you the functionality of my website.

 Here is a preview sample of the add and sort tasks functionality: